Renewable Energy

 Unlike other electrical generation, they can be

-consumer’s homes without
+sited at consumer’s homes without

 fuel purchase requirements.